 A lot of bureaucracy and rampant company politics is a major disadvantage.
 New entrants are often made to work conditions that leave much to be desired.

 How to Become a Consultant

 No matter what which consultant field and business type you choose, you need to have the 4 key consulting skills.

 1) Interpersonal Skills

-A consultant needs to possess interpersonal skills in order to relate to people within and outside the organisation.
-Trust and credibility is an important asset in consulting business.
+A management consultant needs to possess interpersonal skills in order to relate to people within and outside the organization.
+Trust and credibility is an important asset in the consulting business.

-You need to build rapport with other members of the organisation in a compelling and professional manner.
+You need to build rapport with other members of the organization in a compelling and professional manner.

 2) Excellent Data Comprehension

 Whether you’re the lone ranger or working somewhere as a consultant, you need to be excellent in comprehending and interpreting new data.
 Consultants come across new data regularly and they can’t afford to spend days analyzing them.